rglick/markdown-html-converter-mailchimp/README.md

 To make the service more user-friendly, we can expand upon what is an acceptable request
 - Accept a Markdown file in as part of the request
-- A ccept separated out lines as data
+- Accept separated out lines as data

 We could also add authorization in the form of OAuth tokens.
 While there really isn't a need at the moment to make this more secure, access control is normally really important - we wouldn't want someone to be